dprutean/dbf-jdbc-driver/README.md

 # DBF-JDBC-DRIVER
-DBF-JDBC-DRIVER is a JDBC driver for xBase DBF files.

-The code is provided by [DbSchema Database Designer: www.dbschema.com](https://www.dbschema.com) by [Wise Coders GmbH](https://www.wisecoders.com)
+DBF-JDBC-DRIVER for xBase DBF files provided by [DbSchema Database Designer](https://dbschema.com)

 The driver can be tested by downloading and installing DbSchema.
 There is no need to register or download the driver - DbSchema will do everything for you.
 DbSchema can be tested 15 days for free.

-For any question please contact support at dbschema.com

 The driver loads all DBF data into an H2 database stored in <user.home>/.DbSchema/dbf-jdbc-driver/ The data can be modified, any kind of queries can be executed.